gizemdal/remote-rendering/README.md

 We originally had the output/frame buffer support accumulated color data of RGBA8 (32 bits total) per ray path and ignore the alpha component when it comes to writing the image data into pixels.
 In the hopes of reducing the time it takes to export a single frame, we searched ways of reducing the memory needed to store color information.
 We updated our output buffer to store color data in [RGB565 compressed format](http://www.barth-dev.de/online/rgb565-color-picker/), which would use 16 bits total per ray path, and then decompress the RGB565 color data into RGB8 while writing the image data into pixels since the PPM image writer by ostream expects 8 bits per channel.
 We also updated the sutil imageSave() function to support image data of UNSIGNED_BYTE2.

-We tested the results of color compression with our basic Cornell box scene file and recorded the time it takes saveImage() to perform at each subframe in the render loop.
+We tested the results of color compression with **Machine 1** with our basic Cornell box scene file and recorded the time it takes saveImage() to perform at each subframe in the render loop.
 We compared these results to the time data we collected from uncompressed subframes and put both results together in a chart to analyze.
 We measured the times in milliseconds for the 20 first subframes.

 ![Export Chart](images/color_compression.png)